slip-slap/slip-slap.github.io/_posts/math/apply/probability_theory/2019-09-30-math-apply-probability-model-history.md

 belief are two implemenation of this definition from two different respective.
 It needs insight to come up with something fundamental, which makes you a great mathematician.

+#### Probability theory vs statistical model
+Probabiliy theory is primarily concerned with calculating various quantities assosiated with a probabiliy model.
+This requires that we know what the correct probability model is.

+In application, this is often not the case, and the best we can say is that the correct probability measure to use in a set of possible probabiliy measures.
+We refer to this collection as the statistical model.
+- So, in a sense, our uncertainty has increased; not only do we have the uncertainty associated with an outcome or response as described by a probability measure, but now we are also uncertain about what the probability measure is.